frePPLe/frepple/doc/user-guide/model-reference/concepts.rst

   material and have a postive quantity.

 | Example:
-| Operation “Make product X” has 3 flows.
+| Operation 'Make product X' has 3 flows.
-| A first flow to consume 1 units of a buffer “Part A” at the start of the
+| A first flow to consume 1 units of a buffer 'Part A' at the start of the
   operation.
-| A second flow to consume 2 units of a buffer “Part B” at the start of the
+| A second flow to consume 2 units of a buffer 'Part B' at the start of the
   operation.
-| And finally a third flow to model the production of 1 unit of “product X”
+| And finally a third flow to model the production of 1 unit of 'product X'
   when the operation finishes.

 .. image:: _images/modelling-3.png